neoforged/Documentation/docs/blocks/states.md

 minecraft:lever[facing=down,powered=true]
 ```

-The notation `blockid[property1=value1,property2=value,...]` is the standardized way of representing a blockstate in text form, and is used in some locations in vanilla, for example in commmands.
+The notation `blockid[property1=value1,property2=value,...]` is the standardized way of representing a blockstate in text form, and is used in some locations in vanilla, for example in commands.

 If your block does not have any blockstate properties defined, it still has exactly one blockstate - that is the one without any properties, since there are no properties to specify.
 This can be denoted as `minecraft:oak_planks[]` or simply `minecraft:oak_planks`.